CavanNaufal/Hadoop_MapReduce_WordCount/README.md

 Applications specify the **input/output** locations and supply **map and reduce functions** via implementations of appropriate interfaces and/or abstract-classes (minimum requiremnets).
 These, and other job parameters, comprise the **job configuration**.
 The Hadoop job client then **submits the job** (jar/executable etc.) **and configuration** to the *ResourceManager* which then assumes the responsibility of distributing the software/configuration to the workers, scheduling tasks and monitoring them, providing status and diagnostic information to the job-client.

-All in all, you pick your application, your input dataset and provide Map and Reduce Functions following a Map Reduce programming model and you're good to play with Big Data **(cough..cough..hopefully :smile:)**
+All in all, pick application then input dataset and provide Map and Reduce Functions following a Map Reduce programming model.

 ### Inputs and Outputs
 One of the most important concepts to grasp is that MapReduce framework operates ONLY on **<key, value> pairs**, that is, the framework views the input to the job as a set of <key, value> pairs and produces a set of <key, value> pairs as the output of the job.